 Lost Time Injury Frequency Rate*1External Assurance

 *1 Lost time injury frequency rate: Number of lost time injuries occurring in a workplace per million work hours

-During 2019, there were a total of 19 accidents at Yamaha Motor, including nine accidents that resulted in lost work time .
-Workplace accidents tend to occur when riding motorcycles on a test course, and we disseminate information about accidents Companywide in an effort to prevent recurrence.
+During 2020, there were a total of 12 accidents at Yamaha Motor, including 0 accidents that resulted in lost work time.
+In regard to workplace accidents, we are seeing a marked occurrence of accidents in which there had been no standards set, or the standards were not being complied with.
+We disseminate information about accidents Companywide in an effort to prevent recurrence.

 Yamaha Motor Health Declaration

 “Health” is by no means something that can be taken for granted, even though we may have thought so before.